onepub-dev/dcli/README.md

 lib/util.dart
 ```

-The aim of DShell is to remove the normal requirements so we can run a single Dart script while still allowing you to gracefully grow your little project to a full blow application without having to start over.
+The aim of DCli is to remove the normal requirements so we can run a single Dart script while still allowing you to gracefully grow your little project to a full blow application without having to start over.

 Virtual Projects are where this magic happens.

-DShell creates a configuration directory in you home directory:
+DCli creates a configuration directory in you home directory:
 ```
-~/.dshell
+~/.dcli
-~/.dshell/templates
+~/.dcli/templates
-~/.dshell/dependancies.yaml
+~/.dcli/dependancies.yaml
-~/.dshell/cache
+~/.dcli/cache
 ```

-When you run a DShell script, DShell creates a Virtual Project under the `cache` directory using the fully qualified path to you script.
+When you run a DCli script, DCli creates a Virtual Project under the `cache` directory using the fully qualified path to you script.

 So if you have a script:
 ```
 /home/fred/myscripts/hello_world.dart
 ```

-then DShell will create a Virtual Project under the path
+then DCli will create a Virtual Project under the path

 ```
-~/.dshell/cache/home/fred/myscripts/hello_world.project
+~/.dcli/cache/home/fred/myscripts/hello_world.project
 ```

 Using the fully qualified path allows multiple scripts to exist in the same directory and we can still run a Virtual Project for each script.

-Within the Virtual Project directory DShell creates all the necessary files and directories need to make Dart happy
+Within the Virtual Project directory DCli creates all the necessary files and directories need to make Dart happy

 So a typical Virtual Project will contain: